/ tech-stacks / Best Tech Stack for a Slack App as a Solo Developer

 PostgreSQL is the right call for a Slack app.
 You'll be storing workspace installations (OAuth tokens), user preferences, and whatever domain-specific data your app manages.
 Postgres handles all of this elegantly.

-For hosting the database, Neon gives you a generous free tier with branching (great for development), or Supabase if you want a dashboard to inspect your data without writing SQL every time.
-Both offer serverless-style scaling that keeps costs at zero until you have real traction.
+For hosting the database, Neon gives you a free tier with branching (great for development), or Supabase if you want a dashboard to inspect your data without writing SQL every time.
+Both offer serverless-style scaling that keeps costs low until you have real traction.

 Keep your schema simple.
 At minimum you need an installations table (workspace tokens from OAuth), a users table, and whatever tables your app's core feature requires.